preetpatel/parallels-tools-linux/README.md

 # parallels-tools-linux
 A fixed version of parallels tools for Parallels 14 to run Linux kernel 5.0 and above This allows you to finally make your display resolution correct and be able to have a shared clipboard with MacOS and Linux.
 Works up until Ubuntu 19.10 Eoan Ermine.
+(May work beyond this too.
+But I have not tested)

 To install:
 1. Clone this repo